cvghivebrain/Sonic1sq/README.md

 * 6 button support. `v_joypad_hold_actual_xyz` contains the status of the X/Y/Z/Mode buttons.

 ## Graphics
-* `KosPLC` subroutine loads Kosinski-compressed graphics at the beginning of a level.
+* `SlowPLC` subroutine loads Kosinski-compressed graphics over several frames.
 * `UncPLC` subroutine load uncompressed graphics at any time.
-This complements `KosPLC` by loading graphics during a level.
-Both this and `KosPLC` use the DMA queue.
+This complements `SlowPLC` by loading graphics during a level.
+Both this and `SlowPLC` use the DMA queue.
 * DMA queue system for loading uncompressed graphics.
 * Animated level graphics use a script instead of being hard-coded.
 The exception is Marble Zone's magma, which works somewhat differently to other animations.
 * Palette cycling uses a script.